'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 A flickering lighthouse from the nearby island of Areoso could be seen often through the blurry fogs, when the oncoming ships passed the harbour and village.

-The countless gulls and the sound of the ringing of the bell of the church could be heard and seen early in the morning, as they awakened me in my lethean slumber afterwards.
+The countless gulls and the sound of the ringing of the bell of the church could be heard and seen early in the mornings, as they would awaken me in my lethean slumber afterwards.

-I had been troubled since the day of the death of the Lady Godoy, and with the fact that I could not bury her, within the sacred rituals of a proper Christian interment I waymented.
+I had been troubled since the day of the death of Margarida Godoy, and with the fact that I could not bury her, within the sacred rituals of a proper Christian interment I waymented.

 Instead, I had erected a marble statue of her in her semblance and divinity.